Tim Cain: Personal life

 Cain came out as a gay man in the early 2000s after concealing his sexuality throughout much of his early career.
 He married his husband Robert Land on July 14, 2011.
-He resides in the Seattle metropolitan area after previously living in the Los Angeles area for most of his career.
+He resided in the Seattle metropolitan area between 2020 and 2025, after previously living in the Los Angeles area for most of his career, and returned to Irvine located in Southern California in 2025.

-Cain is affected by hereditary color blindness, stating in a Gamasutra interview that he "[can now] see less than half the spectrum of colors".
+Cain is affected by hereditary color blindness, stating in a Gamasutra interview that he "[can now] see less than half the spectrum of colors."
 He enjoys cooking, particularly Japanese and Chinese cuisine, and his favorite dishes are garlic chicken fried rice and chicken karaage.
+He considers himself a chocolate connoisseur, collecting chocolate wrappers and blogging about the chocolates he eats.